 - HT-1 is a rare, inborn genetic error of metabolism associated with a severe form of liver disease in infancy or early childhood.
 In its acute form, without drug or transplant treatment, death from hepatic failure occurs frequently within three to nine months of age.
 The clinical manifestations of chronic HT-1 are less severe, but these children may develop liver cancer or liver failure and require a liver transplant.
 Patients' and caregivers' lives frequently revolve around the burdens of this disease.
-Financial, social, and emotional strains may be experienced by the family of patients with HT-1. - Early detection of HT-1 (within days of birth) and prompt treatment program are associated with the best chance of survival and the fewest long-term complications. - Most respondents from both patient groups are currently receiving nitisinone (Orfadin or a bioequivalent version of the same drug) or had used it in the past.
+Financial, social, and emotional strains may be experienced by the families of patients with HT-1. - Early detection of HT-1 (within days of birth) and prompt treatment are associated with the best chance of survival and the fewest long-term complications. - Most respondents from both patient groups are currently receiving nitisinone (Orfadin or a bioequivalent version of the same drug) or had used it in the past.
 Nitisinone treatment is considered life-saving and offers the opportunity to lead a more normal life.
-However, HT-1 still presents many challenges, such as adherence to the strict diet, need to be monitored regularly for progress, chance of cognitive delay, drug-related side-effects, long-term complications of the disease (e.g., development of liver cancer), and financial impact on the family and individual.
+However, HT-1 still presents many patient challenges, such as adherence to the strict diet, need to be monitored regularly for progress, chance of cognitive delay, drug-related side effects, long-term complications of the disease (e.g., development of liver cancer), and financial impact on the family and individual. - Responders from both patient groups expressed concerns about the challenges of receiving the medication in a timely fashion, as any interruption in treatment has the potential to have serious consequences.

-- Responders from both patient groups expressed concerns about the challenges of receiving the medication in a timely fashion as any interruption in treatment has the potential to have serious consequences.
-The submission of one group further highlighted the frustration when an uncommunicated switch from one manufacturer of nitisinone to the other was implemented in Canada, and respondents were left wondering and worrying about the efficacy of the drug. - Patients expressed that the cost to patients should remain low or non-existent, and that universal accessibility and interruption-free availability of nitisinone is critical, during any transition to the Public Drug Plans in Canada and throughout a patient's lifetime.
+Patients expressed that the cost to patients should remain low or non-existent, and that universal accessibility and interruption-free availability of nitisinone is critical, during any transition to the Public Drug Plans in Canada and throughout a patient's lifetime.